-Icelandic trade unions, the employers’ confederation and government officials have developed an equal pay management system called “The Equal Pay Standard” that will help employers prevent salary discrimination and enable them to become certified.
+Icelandic trade unions, the employers’ confederation and government officials have developed an equal pay management system called “The Equal Pay Standard” that will help employers prevent salary discrimination.

 - ÍST 85:2012 (e).
 Equal pay management system – Requirements and guidance.
 Icelandic Standards, Iceland.
 2017.

 The Equal Pay Standard has been translated into English and is available for purchase via the website of Icelandic Standards.